Page cover

 Temperature Check (refrigerated or frozen products only)

-This is the product's temperature when received, in degrees.
+Enter the product's temperature when received, in degrees.

 Click Save